-This story tells of how a group of Geordie workmen from the old Gateshead engineering firm of Hawkes & Company, were able to vanquish Napoleon Bonaparte at the behest of Lord Wellington, thereby winning the Battle of Waterloo.
-It was written by John Atlantic Stephenson (1829-1916?) and thought to have been first published around 1890 when it appears in Allan’s, Tyneside Songs.
+This delightful and humorous short-story tells of how a group of Geordie workmen from the old Gateshead engineering firm of Hawkes & Company, threatened and eventually vanquished Napoleon Bonaparte, thereby winning the Battle of Waterloo.
+Written by John Atlantic Stephenson (1829-1916?) it is thought to have been first published around 1890 when it appeared in Allan’s, Tyneside Songs.
 The version included here is from a later manuscript, Tyneside Songs, Volume 1, published in 1911 by the Newcastle music company, J.G.
 Windows.

 John Stephenson was a Tyneside businessman who gained popularity through his writing and painting.
 He was a founding member of Newcastle’s Berwick Club, a pioneering school of art and design named after Thomas Bewick, (1753-1828), the Northumbrian wood engraver.
 Stephenson’s water-colours showed various landscapes and street scenes in and around Newcastle and today, his work may occasionally be seen in mass-produced posters.